Inventitech/blog/_posts/2020-06-26-why-i-will-never-review-artifacts-again.md

 install the software elsewhere (the conditions on the environment are in the image, or even better, in a Docker file).

-***Suggestion:*** A virtual image should be mandatory.
-Considering the zoo of virtualization solutions (Docker containers, images, app images), I would even prescribe a certain format for a given track.
+***Suggestion:*** A virtual machine image should be mandatory.
+Considering the zoo of virtualization solutions (containers, images, app images), I would even prescribe a certain format for a given track.
 Exemptions from it should be rare and require explicit permission.

 ## This convenient 154,000 line log file reproduces the results.